-- 5.57.
-Waterman Infrastructure and Environment Limited has prepared the transport and travel planning assessment work with proposed mitigation measures. - 5.58.
+- 5.60.
+Waterman Infrastructure and Environment Limited has prepared the transport and travel planning assessment work with proposed mitigation measures.
+The update to this has been a collaboration between Waterman and David Tucker Associates. - 5.61.
 Demolition and construction of the Proposed Development would generate traffic on the local highway network.
 To effectively manage this, a construction traffic management plan will be developed and implemented, which would set out measures to minimise construction traffic and any disruption.
-As part of this, construction traffic routes, access and egress to the Site would be agreed with the Highway Authority. - 5.59.
+As part of this, construction traffic routes, access and egress to the Site would be agreed with the Highway Authority.

+- 5.62.
 The Proposed Development, once completed and operational, would provide permeability and connectivity across the Site through the provision of roads, footpaths and public open space.
-In addition, the development would include the provision of secure cycle facilities for residents within the development and encourage the use of sustainable modes of transport. - 5.60.
-A Framework Travel Plan is submitted with the planning application which sets out the measures to be implemented in order to promote sustainable travel, with an aim to encourage more people to use sustainable modes of transport such as cycling, walking and public transport. - 5.61.
-The Travel Plan will be promoted and supported by the appointment of a Travel Plan Co-ordinator who would champion the use of sustainable modes of transport and seek to support a change in modal shift away from single occupied cars. - 5.62.
+In addition, the development would include the provision of secure cycle facilities for residents within the development and encourage the use of sustainable modes of transport. - 5.63.
+A Framework Travel Plan is submitted with the Planning Application which sets out the measures to be implemented in order to promote sustainable travel, with an aim to encourage more people to use sustainable modes of transport such as cycling, walking and public transport. - 5.64.
+The Travel Plan will be promoted and supported by the appointment of a Travel Plan Co-ordinator who would champion the use of sustainable modes of transport and seek to support a change in modal shift away from single occupied cars. - 5.65.
 It is expected that a planning condition will control details of the mitigation strategy.